 Richard Prigg | Symbiotic Drift

-Richard Prigg is a stained glass artist based in Pennsylvania.
-A graduate of the Pennsylvania Academy of Fine Arts, he began his career at Beyer Stained Glass and later served as General Manager of Willet Hauser Architectural Glass, the largest stained glass studio in the United States.
-There, he oversaw multimillion-dollar commissions and restorations, including major projects for St. Martin’s Episcopal Church in Houston and the historic facade window at PAFA.
+Richard Prigg is a Pennsylvania-based stained glass artist whose practice bridges preservation and experimentation.
+A graduate of the Pennsylvania Academy of Fine Arts, he began his career at Beyer Stained Glass before serving as General Manager of Willet Hauser Architectural Glass, the largest stained glass studio in the United States.
+There he oversaw major projects including multimillion-dollar commissions and the restoration of the Charlemagne and Alcuin Tiffany Window at Lafayette College, once thought lost to fire.

-Prigg has received two AGNX Awards for Excellence in the Art of Stained Glass from the American Glass Guild, where he also served on the board of directors.
-His recent exhibitions include the 2025 AGNX Show at Mesa Contemporary Art Museum (Arizona), Vibrance at Aston Mills Art Center (Pennsylvania), and the juried exhibition 100 Skulls (2023).
-His work is held in private collections and at the Center for Emerging Visual Artists in Philadelphia.
+Prigg has twice received the AGNX Award for Excellence from the American Glass Guild, where he also served on the board of directors.
+His work has been exhibited nationally, including at the Mesa Contemporary Art Museum (Arizona), Corning Museum of Glass (New York), Aston Mills Art Center (Pennsylvania), and Wayne Art Center (Pennsylvania).

 instagram: @rick_prigg